codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 - Your own server
 - Your own domain

-With [Apple increasing their focus](https://www.apple.com/newsroom/2020/03/apple-unveils-new-ipad-pro-with-lidar-scanner-and-trackpad-support-in-ipados/) on making the iPad a viable device for work, it is time to revisit using my iPad as a workstation for programming.
+With Apple increasing their focus[^1] on making the iPad a viable device for work, it is time to revisit using my iPad as a workstation for programming.

 I rely heavily on command-line tools and language specific tools (rust-analyser, node, ghcide, etc) for my day-to-day programming, and my current setup features: